ARM-software/arm-enterprise-acs/README.md

 ARM Enterprise ACS is distributed under Apache v2.0 License.

-## Feedback, Contributions and Support
+## Feedback, contributions and support

  - Please use the GitHub Issue Tracker associated with this repository for feedback.
  - ARM licensees may contact ARM directly via their partner managers.
- - We welcome code contributions via GitHub Pull requests.
-Please see "Contributions.txt" file in the docs folder for details.
+ - We welcome code contributions via GitHub pull requests.
+Please see "docs/Contributions.txt" for details.